Voracek scores in OT to give Flyers 5-4 win over Rangers

 STREAKS

-Couturier has seven assists during a five-game point streak that came one game after he snapped an eight-game streak in which he had six goals and six assists.
+Sean Couturier has six assists during a five-game point streak that came one game after he snapped an eight-game streak in which he had six goals and six assists.

 Panarin has a goal and six assists during a four-game point streak.